treasurenetprotocol/docs/docs/assets/tokenomics.md

 We assume the first 3 periods’ growth rate to be 500%, as we develop more RWA connections.

-Then, the steady-s`$TAT`e growth rate be modeled as a PERT Distribution, defined by - 50% as the low expected rate, 15% as the expected rate, and 500% as the maximum expected rate.
+Then, the steady-state growth rate be modeled as a PERT Distribution, defined by - 50% as the low expected rate, 15% as the expected rate, and 500% as the maximum expected rate.

 When simulated for 500 periods, UNIT supply may resemble this following distribution.
 For complete details, please stay tuned for the further releases.